The Berea Story

 Curricular offerings have varied at Berea to meet changing needs.
 In the early 1920s, in addition to its College Department, Berea had a high school that included ungraded classes for students who had not had educational opportunities, an elementary school, a vocational school and a Normal School for teacher training.
 Although the general mission of serving students with financial need continued, units and divisions were reorganized through the years.
 In 1968, Berea discontinued its elementary and secondary programs and now focuses entirely on undergraduate college education.

 Berea’s distinctive commitments and educational programs have brought the College national recognition.
 Above all, the excellence of Berea’s academic program earns acclaim.
 U.S. News & World Report has repeatedly named Berea the No. 1 regional college in the South, The New York Times, The Chronicle of Higher Education, The Philadelphia Inquirer, The Times of London, and the “Solutions” segment of ABC World News have focused national and international attention on many aspects of the contemporary Berea experience.
 Full-tuition scholarships provided to all students, the effectiveness of the work program and students’ involvement in community service projects are among the features highlighted.
 Such reports are expected to continue as Berea alumni distinguish themselves in all walks of life and in many parts of the world.

 Fee was the first president of Berea’s Board of Trustees, serving from 1858-92, and Rogers was the first principal, 1858-69.
 The first Berea College president was appointed in 1869.
-Since then there have been eight presidents:
+Since then there have been nine presidents: